Introduction to 1958 Birth Cohort

 - Once an application is approved, a Data Transfer Agreement must be signed, and a Material Transfer Agreement for applications using DNA or biosamples).

-- Study-specific linkage keys (identifiers) are generated by CLS, so that access can be provided co-operatively by CLS, University of Bristol and the EGA.
+- Study-specific linkage keys (identifiers) are generated by CLS, so that access can be provided co-operatively by CLS, University of Newcastle and the EGA.

 - All applications are notified to the Centre for Longitudinal Studies Strategic Advisory Board (CLS SAB).